Great golf courses for beginners

 Ireland is world-famous for being a golfer’s paradise—but for some of us, the big hitters at the big-name clubs may be more intimidating than enticing!
-Thankfully, this glorious green island is blessed with countless courses that are as welcoming as they are beautiful, no matter your abilities.
-Here are 10 of our favorites.
+Thankfully, this glorious green island is blessed with countless courses that are as welcoming as they are beautiful.
+Where you can play golf no matter your level.
+In our beginners guide to golf in Ireland, here are 10 of our favourites.

 1. Castlerock Golf Club, County Londonderry

 Known as Ireland's hidden gem for links golf on the north coast, Castlerock is home to both an 18-hole and a 9-hole course, as well as a beginner-friendly practice area and short course.